-Lake Pend Oreille and the Pend Oreille River are infested with Eurasian milfoil, curly-leaf pondweed, and flowering rush.
-There is an infestation of Asian clams in Ellisport Bay and Sam Owen, which have the potential to expand or be transported via boat to another parts of the lake.
+Lake Pend Oreille and the Pend Oreille River are infested with Eurasian watermilfoil, curly-leaf pondweed, and flowering rush.
+There is a population of Asian clams in Ellisport Bay and Sam Owen, which have the potential to expand or be transported via boat to other parts of the lake.
 There is also an invasive crayfish that has spread down from the Clark Fork River.

 The scariest of all known AIS threatening our region are zebra and quagga mussels.
 These organisms have not yet been found in any waters of the Columbia River system, but every year they are found in new waterbodies across the U.S. and we need to work diligently to keep them out of our waterways.